-Blinded by this conspiratorial mythification, Kornilov ignored the serious disagreements between the Society and the Vilna maskilim of the Rabbinical Seminary.
-The Society, as indicated above, was not at all a supporter of the "Uvarov" type schools, including Rabbinical Seminaries, while the young maskilim in Vilna considered the Society's Hebrew-language undertakings a waste of money and energy.
+binical seminary.
+The Society, as indicated above, was not at all a supporter of the Uvarov type schools, including Rabbinical seminaries, while the young maskilim in Vilna considered the Society's Hebrew-language undertakings a waste of money and energy.
 But the leaders of the Vilna Educational District conflated the two generations of maskilim and suspected both of being adherents of Jewish nationalism.
-In December, 1867, the director of the Vilna Rabbinical Seminary N. Sobchakov composed a programmatic memorandum recognizing that the Uvarov project had collapsed and stressing that in the new era, with the spread of "the spirit of separatism", special Jewish schools would become particularly dangerous: "[They] promoted and still promote the strengthening of a distinct and autonomous Jewish nationality in Russia, which, although it existed earlier, was not recognized by the representatives of Jews in Russia themselves...[Italics is mine. - M.D.]
-Together with the dissemination of religious fanaticism, they are cultivating Jewish national fanaticism."59 nationhood, did not imagine a specifically Jewish national community.)
-On the other hand, these Russian nationalists could not conceive of real collisions of the modern Jewish nation-building and seriously exaggerated when they saw one of its forces in the Rabbinical Seminary.
-The seminary fulfilled its function of acculturation of Jewish youth into Russian society fairly well, though not always the way the authorities had wished.
-Its graduates became imperial officials, scholars, teachers, state rabbis or radicals oriented towards the Russian populists, but it did not become a laboratory of Jewish national thought.
+In December, 1867, the director of the Vilna Rabbinical seminary N. Sobchakov composed a programmatic memorandum recognizing that the Uvarov project had collapsed and stressing that in the new era, with the spread of "the spirit of separatism," special Jewish schools would become particularly dangerous: "[They] promoted and still promote the strengthening of a distinct and autonomous Jewish nationality in Russia, which, although it existed earlier, was not recognized by the representatives of Jews in Russia themselves...
+[Italics is mine. - M.D.]
+Together with the dissemination of religious fanaticism, they are cultivating Jewish national fanaticism."70

 This conclusion of the leaders of the Vilna Educational District may be described as a halfway insight.
-On one hand, the admission of the possibility of a modern Jewish national organization was a bold, innovative thesis for the discourse of Russian nationalism.
-(Even Bessonov, fearing the Germanization of the Jews in the sense of their entering into modern
+On one hand, the admission of the possibility of a modern Jewish national organization was a bold, innovative thesis for the discourse of Russian nationalism (even Bessonov, fearing the Germanization of the Jews in the sense of their entering into modern nationhood, did not imagine a specifically Jewish national community).
+On the other hand, these Russian nationalists could not conceive of real collisions of the modern Jewish nation-building and seriously exaggerated when they saw one of its forces in the Rabbinical seminary.
+The seminary fulfilled its function of acculturation of Jewish youth into Russian society fairly well, though not always the way the authorities had wished.
+Its graduates became imperial officials, scholars, teachers, state rabbis or radicals oriented towards the Russian populists,71 but it did not become a laboratory of Jewish national thought.